Israel – Brazil Tax Treaty

 .br

-Israel and Brazil established their diplomatic relations in 1949, as Brazil recognized the Israeli state on February 7th, 1949.
-Both countries have entered into significant agreements, emphasizing their strong and friendly diplomatic ties, such as the Free Trade Agreement signed in December 2007.
+Israel and Brazil established their diplomatic relations in 1949, and since then both countries have entered into significant agreements, emphasizing their strong and friendly diplomatic ties, such as the Free Trade Agreement signed in December 2007.
 Brazil and Israel work closely together in three main areas: science, technology and innovation; economy and trade; and defense.
-Regular meetings between their ministers also show opportunities for cooperation in water resources, energy, space, and education.

 From 2015 to 2021, trade between the two countries ranged from $1.3 to $1.7 billion annually.
 However, in 2022, trade surged to $4 billion, highlighting the positive trade relations between the two countries.